mle86/php-value/README.md

 ## NotImplementedException

-An empy extension of PHP's `ErrorException`.
+An empty extension of PHP's `ErrorException`.